akoumandarakis/Code-and-Project-Examples/README.txt

 -Implements a single layer neural network and gradient descent learning
 	for approximating a function: f(x) = x^2

+NaiveBayes.zip
+-Written for MAT 599: Machine Learning, DigiPen Institute of Technology -Contains implementation of Naive Bayes model for classifying spam messages -Contains data sets for training and testing the algorithm

 WeaponScript.cs
 -Written for FILM 3710: Traditional Game Development, University of Utah -Unity component script for aiming and firing the player's weapon in "Redstar"